 The Best Cheap Cordless Vacuums of 2019

-Cordless vacuums aren't great on carpets, but they fare well on hard floors.
+Cordless vacuums work well on hard floors, but they aren't great on carpets.
 Their batteries take hours to recharge, but only last between 10 minutes and an hour.
 Also, many cordless vacuums have a small dirt cup that fills quickly (and needs to be emptied often).

 Here are the best-reviewed cordless vacuums that have sold for $100 or less in the last 12 months: